In the Flesh?/In the Flesh

-"In the Flesh?" and "In the Flesh" are two songs by the English rock band Pink Floyd, released on their 1979 album, The Wall.
+"In the Flesh?" and "In the Flesh" are two songs by the English rock band Pink Floyd, released on their eleventh studio album, The Wall (1979).
 "In the Flesh?" is the opening track, and introduces the story concept of the album.
 "In the Flesh" is the twenty-first song of the album, and is a reprise of the first with a choir, different verses and more extended instrumentation.

-The title is a reference to the band's 1977 In the Flesh Tour, during which Roger Waters, in frustration, spat at a fan attempting to climb the fence separating the band from the crowd.
+The title is a reference to the band's 1977 In the Flesh Tour, during which Roger Waters, in frustration, spat at a fan who was attempting to climb the fence separating the band from the crowd.

 Composition

 The majority of the songs are in the key of A Major and its time signature is 6/8.
-The arrangement is highly dynamic and dramatic.
-The first few seconds of the first song ("In the Flesh?") are very quiet, and feature the melody of the song "Outside the Wall", which is the album's closing track.
-The recording begins abruptly as a man quietly speaks the phrase "...we came in?" completing the sentence cut off at the end of the album as the man says "Isn't this where..."
-This demonstrates a cyclical nature to the concept of the album, much in the way that The Dark Side of the Moon opens and closes with the sound of a heartbeat.
+The arrangement is dynamic and dramatic.
+The first few seconds of the first song ("In the Flesh?") are quiet, and feature the melody of the song "Outside the Wall", which is the album's closing track.
+The recording begins abruptly as a man speaks the phrase "...we came in?" completing the sentence cut off at the end of the album as the man says "Isn't this where..."
+This link is similar to the way The Dark Side of the Moon opens and closes with the sound of a heartbeat.

 The quiet melody of "Outside the Wall" is interrupted in mid-phrase, as the main body of the song starts loudly, with a succession of power chords on organ and distorted guitars.
-A low-pitched melody begins, at a slow pace, with rapid snare drum fills.
-This introduction is the first occasion where the album's leitmotif is heard, with a pattern of D-E-F-E in the guitars.
+A low-pitched melody begins at a slow pace with rapid snare drum fills.
+This is where the album's leitmotif is first heard, with a pattern of D-E-F-E in the guitars.
 The introduction lasts for more than a minute before the singing starts, and the tone shifts to gentle keyboards and male doo-wop harmony in the background.
 Following the lyrics, the loud guitar melody returns.
 During this outro, Roger Waters shouts out stage directions, and a Stuka dive-bomber can be heard.
-The final sound of the first track is that of a baby crying, which leads into The Thin Ice, the second track in the album.
+The final sound of the first track is that of a baby crying, which leads into "The Thin Ice", the second track in the album.

 The reprise ("In the Flesh") begins the same explosive organ sequence heard in the first song.
-Following this, the song then moves into a slightly quieter choir chorus, before the lyrical section.
+The song then moves into a slightly quieter choir chorus, before the lyrical section.
 The end of the song features another organ sequence, and the song fades out to the chanting of "Pink!
 Floyd!
 Pink!
 Floyd!".

-Waters has said that the main chord sequence and melody was not initially part of The Wall, but was borrowed from The Pros and Cons of Hitch Hiking, which Waters wrote at the same time as The Wall, but recorded as a solo release.
+Waters said the main chord sequence and melody were not initially part of The Wall, but were borrowed from The Pros and Cons of Hitch Hiking (1984), which was written by Waters at the same time as The Wall and later became his solo debut.